crystaldba/crystaldba/README.md

 # 🤖 Crystal DBA for PostgreSQL 🐘

-Crystal DBA is an AI agent that runs PostgreSQL databases.
+Crystal DBA is an AI teammate for PostgreSQL database administration.
 This project exists to ensure that everyone who runs PostgreSQL has access to a skilled virtual database administrator (DBA) at all times.

 ## 💡 Motivation